backstage/backstage/docs/tutorials/package-role-migration.md

 ### Step 1 - Add package roles

 The first step is to add the `"backstage"."role"` field to each package.
-This is done by running the following command:
+This can of course be done manually, but the following command will attempt to automatically detect the role of each package in your project:

 ```sh
 yarn backstage-cli migrate package-roles
 ```

-This will add the role field to each package in your project, detecting the role based on existing information like what build scripts are in place and the package name.

-This automatic detection is not perfect, so it recommended to manually review the roles that were assigned to each package.
+The automatic detection is not perfect, so it recommended to manually review the roles that were assigned to each package.
 You can use the [package role definitions](../local-dev/cli-build-system#package-roles) as a reference.

 ### Step 2 - Migrate package scripts

 The migration to package roles also introduces a new `package` command category to the CLI.
 Each command under the `package` category is designed to be mapped directly to an entry in `"scripts"` in `package.json`.
-These commands replace the existing commands like `build`, `app:build`, `lint` and `test`.
+These commands replace the existing commands like `build`, `app:build`, `lint`, and `test`.
 They look something like this:

 ```json
 {